Malad

 Malad (Pronunciation: [maːlaːɖ]) is a suburb located in North Mumbai.
-Malad has a railway station on the Western line (Mumbai Suburban Railway) of the Mumbai Suburban Railway, lying between Kandivali station to the north and Goregaon station to the south.
+Malad has a railway station on the Western Line (Mumbai Suburban Railway) of the Mumbai Suburban Railway, lying between Kandivali station to the north and Goregaon station to the south.
 The railway tracks of the Western Line divide the suburb into Malad (West) and Malad (East).
 It has a large Marathi and Marwadi population.
-Also located in Malad is a prominent office commercial space extending from the back of two prominent shopping malls, Inorbit Mall and Infiniti Mall.
-Marve Beach and Aksa Beach are suburbs located in Malad.
+Also located in Malad is a prominent office and commercial space extending from the back of two prominent shopping malls: Inorbit Mall and Infiniti Mall.
+Marve Beach and Aksa Beach areas suburbs located in Malad.